Thursday, April 14, 2022

 It's a good question that smart people need to ask before they hire an agent.

-I had a case where we had an accepted offer on one of my listings and I drafted a seller's condition that the sellers would only sell if we were able to purchase another house within a few weeks.
+I had a case where we had an accepted offer on one of my listings, and I drafted a seller's condition that the sellers would only sell if we could purchase another house within a few weeks.
 It is called a Seller's Subject To Buying.

-In this scenario, with the second transaction, or the buying side I knew the listing agent, in fact he was from my Sutton office, which is one of the top brokerages in Metro Vancouver.
+In this scenario, with the second transaction, or the buying side, I knew the listing agent; in fact, he was from my Sutton office, one of the top brokerages in Metro Vancouver.
 But under designated agency you are represented by the designated agent on the transaction.

-I was negotiating for my buyers and the other Sutton agent was acting for his sellers.
-Although what I see out there is that many agents in different markets, regardless of which company they work for, are far too close with other realtors.
+I negotiated for my buyers, and the other Sutton agent acted for his sellers.
+However, what I see out there is that many agents in different markets, regardless of which company they work for, are far too close with other realtors.

-In my case, even though I knew the agent, my loyalty was 100% to my clients (as it alway should be).
-For the record, in 32 years I have never done a deal under limited dual agency when it was permitted.
+In my case, even though I knew the agent, my loyalty was 100% to my clients (as it always should be).
+For the record, in 35 years, I have never done a deal under a limited dual agency when it was permitted.

-How can an agent act for the buyer and the seller at the same time?
+How can an agent act for the buyer and the seller simultaneously?
 It reminds me of ICBC after you get in an accident.
-You scratch your head and ask yourself who is ICBC acting for, because it's sure not me?
+You scratch your head and ask yourself who is ICBC acting for because it's sure not me?

 But what is worse is when I see other agents do things and say things that do not reflect loyalty to their clients.

-My loyalty is never divided; and in this case I negotiated a very good purchase for my clients.
-They were able to buy at a price that another top agent told them was not possible when I showed them his listing.
-That the purchase value we were after was impossible.
+My loyalty is never divided; in this case, I negotiated a very good purchase for my clients.
+They bought at a price that the top agent in the community told them could not be done when we viewed one of his listings.
+He said it was "impossible".

 Just so you know, I love it when other agents tell me that I can't get something for my clients.

-In this case the seller's were divorced and the subsequent inspection revealed significant problems and we negotiated a price reduction that allowed my clients to undertake much needed repairs on the property and do some renovations.
+In this case, the sellers were divorced, and the subsequent inspection revealed significant problems.
+We negotiated a price reduction that allowed my clients to undertake much-needed repairs on the property and do some renovations.

 My clients then removed their subject on the sale of their home and proceeded with the purchase of the new home.
 And we moved to a smooth completion.

-Following, the seller's agent on their newly purchased house told me that the next time he personally purchased a home he would use me as his buyer's agent because of what I was able to achieve for my clients.
+Following that, the seller's agent on their newly purchased house told me that the next time he personally purchased a home, he would use me as his buyer's agent because of what I was able to achieve for my clients.

-Months later that same agent expressed bitterness to me over how well my clients did on the purchase?
-I was surprised by his demeanour as the home had been neglected by his clients, and one of them was very motivated to sell?
+Months later, that same agent expressed bitterness over how well my clients did on the purchase?
+I was surprised by his demeanor as the home had been neglected by his clients, and one of them was very motivated to sell?

-I was friendly, professional and cooperative at all times and provided the inspection results to the agent who passed them on to both the sellers to review and consider prior to agreeing to our price reduction.
+I was friendly, professional, and cooperative at all times and provided the inspection results to the agent, who passed them on to both sellers to review and consider before agreeing to our price reduction.

-They could have easily said no or make a counter offer, but they chose to accept our offer.
+They could have easily said no or made a counteroffer, but they accepted our offer.

 My job is to use my skills on behalf of my clients exclusively.
 To act in their best interests at all times and protect their negotiating position.

-They look at me and know that they are not going to get away with what are normal practices in their culture.
+They look at me and know that they will not get away with what are normal practices in their culture.

 Because our law says that all real estate agents have obligations to their clients under the Real Estate Services Act that include: